U.S. workers decamp from cities to smaller towns via remote work

-When the COVID-19 pandemic last year prompted Jack Calcutt’s bosses in the greater New York City area to allow remote work, he and his family decided to move to Topeka, Kansas — and what was to have been a temporary arrangement has now become permanent.
+When the COVID-19 pandemic last year prompted Jack Calcutt’s bosses in the Greater New York City area to allow remote work, he and his family moved to Topeka, Kansas, and what was to have been a temporary arrangement became permanent.

 “We ended up buying a home in late summer or early fall of last year.
 And then it became clear that the world was going to change permanently from a technology standpoint.
 We would be able to work remotely for a longer period of time, indefinitely,” said Mr. Calcutt, a sales manager for the financial data company FactSet.

-Although Mr. Calcutt and others have migrated from metropolises to smaller cities and towns amid the pandemic, many major cities still grew during the pandemic months.
-Census data show that all 10 of the largest cities grew in the past decade, with four U.S. cities boasting populations of 2 million or more in 2020: New York, Los Angeles, Chicago and Houston.
-All of the 10 cities had populations of a million or more people as of last year.
+Although Mr. Calcutt and others have migrated from metropolises to smaller cities and towns during the pandemic, census data shows that the 10 largest U.S. cities have grown in the past decade.
+New York, Los Angeles, Chicago and Houston each has more than 2 million people, and all 10 of the largest cities have populations of 1 million or more.

-But some so-called “micro areas” have experienced population growth as well, the U.S. Census Bureau said in an August report.
-A micro area is defined as one or more adjacent counties that have at least one “urban core area” of between 10,000 and 50,000 people.
+Some “micro areas” have experienced population growth as well, the Census Bureau said in August.
+A micro area is defined as one or more adjacent counties with at least one “urban core area” of 10,000 to 50,000 people.
 North Dakota had the two fastest-growing micro areas, Williston and Dickinson, followed by Bozeman, Montana; Rexburg, Idaho; and Heber, Utah.

-Williston, Bozeman, Rexburg and Heber were among the six micro areas to see their population climb by at least 15,000 people between 2010 and 2020.
+Williston, Bozeman, Rexburg and Heber were among the six micro areas whose populations climbed by at least 15,000 from 2010 to 2020.
 Hilo, Hawaii, and Jefferson, Georgia, were the other two micro areas.

-There are a host of reasons for city dwellers to homestead in smaller towns and suburbs, from avoiding high taxes and crime rates to seeking quieter neighborhoods and less congestion.
+City dwellers have found a host of reasons to homestead in smaller towns and suburbs.
+Many want to leave behind high taxes and crime rates to find quieter neighborhoods and less congestion.

-But remote work has become a key factor for many employees contemplating a move: More than a third of employers anticipate that 40% or more of their staff will work mostly remotely after the pandemic, up from 5% before COVID, according to a survey by The Conference Board, a business research nonprofit.
+Remote work, however, has become a key factor.
+More than a third of employers anticipate that 40% or more of their staff will work mostly remotely after the pandemic.
+That is up from 5% before the global spread of COVID-19, according to a survey by The Conference Board, a business research nonprofit.

-The survey also found that about a quarter of employers said they are willing to hire fully remote workers located in the U.S., while 7% reported they would hire globally.
+The survey found that about a quarter of employers said they are willing to hire fully remote workers in the U.S., and 7% reported they would hire globally.
 Only 13% said they would refuse to hire remote workers.

-And states and towns seeking to grow their populations (and their tax bases) are well aware of the shift.
+States and towns seeking to grow their populations (and their tax bases) are well aware of the shift.
 In Kansas, the relocation program Choose Topeka offered $10,000 to Mr. Calcutt to buy his home there.

 Choose Topeka, which began in late 2019, expanded to include remote workers in August 2020 and has since received more than 500 applications.
 The program has accepted 19 remote workers from cities such as New York City, Chicago and Palo Alto, California, said program spokesman Bob Ross.